✨ Enhanced Interactive

 Learning Point: Vomiting causes loss of gastric HCl.
 Chloride depletion leads to volume contraction and alkalosis maintenance through aldosterone-mediated sodium retention.

-📚 Reference: Metabolic Alkalosis Mechanisms
+📚 Reference: Metabolic Alkalosis Module

 3